jimjibone/robotarm/slides.md

 The confidence is calculated by giving a weighting to both the point count and the centroid position relative to the camera.
 This way, the largest and most centre plane is selected.

+**RANSAC**

+The RANSAC algorithm stands for Random Sample and Consensus.

+It is a means by which it is possible to quickly approximate a desired value, and in this case it is used to approximate the plane coefficients of the table surface.

+It works by:

+- First selecting a number of random points
+- Then group them into threes and determine their normal coefficients
+- Then compare all the other 'non-random' points with each normal
+- If the normal has a point nearby it (within a threshold) then increase its confidence
+- The normal coefficients that have the highest confidence is the approximate of the table plane.

+**Convex Hull**

+Using the Convex Hull algorithm it is possible to determine the points which make up the outer edge of the table surface.
+This later allows for the processing of points that only lie within and on the table.

+The simplest analogy that explains the convex hull is the rubber band.
+Imagine these points make up all the table surface points.
+Stretch a rubber band around all the points and let go.
+You will end up with the rubber band looking like this once it has contracted.

+This is similar to how the convex hull algorithm works.
+You are then left with all the points that make up the outer ring of the collection.

+### Point Inclusion

+We now have a lot information available:

+- The table plane coefficients (RANSAC)
+- The table plane bounds (convex hull)
+- The points that make up the table surface

+So now we need to find out which points from the original point cloud make up the objects on the table.

+To do this, it is possible to use the point-in-polygon algorithm.
+This was implemented using the Point Inclusion in Polygon Test created by W. Randolf Franklin.

+It uses the method shown here to determine whether point is located within a given polygon.
+In this case, the polygon is all the points of the convex hull.